 I have more questions, where can I ask them?

-If you still have a question that’s left unanswered, you might want to try asking other players directly on our official Minecraft social channels.
-There are other sites that you might find useful, too, but please remember these are external links and are not owned or moderated by the Minecraft team:
+If you still have a question that’s left unanswered, try asking other players directly on our official Minecraft social channels.
+There are other sites that you might find useful, too, but remember these are external links and are not owned or moderated by the Minecraft team: